 Considering that Lanzarote is an island which sits in the middle of the Atlantic with all those winds and waves, it’s no wonder this is a fantastic water sports destination.
 Lanzarote lies only 75 miles off the coast of Africa, which means glorious weather all year round.
 The temperature rarely falls below 22°C even in the depths of the winter.
 In fact, it’s one of the best places you could find to take to the water.
 So you can experience all the water sports in Lanzarote you could ever wish for.
 Here's a video to inspire you and whet your appetite!

-Now you have an idea of what Lanzarote is like, carry on reading to find out where to go for each type of water sport, where the best beaches are, where to discover the best views, and most importantly, which venue is the best match for your current level of water-sport experience, whether you’re a novice or a pro.
+Now you have an idea of what Lanzarote is like, carry on reading to find out where to go for each type of water sport, where the best beaches are, where to discover the best views, and most importantly, which venue is the best match for your current level of water sport experience, whether you’re a novice or a pro.

 Considered Lanzarote’s own surf central, Playa Famara is great for beginners as well as those who are more advanced.
 It is situated on a fabulous bay with the Risco Mountain as a backdrop, and offers six kilometres of beach with no reefs or rocks to get in the way.

 For beginners, there are a number of surf schools, and at the northern end of the beach the waves are smaller, making it the perfect location for practice.
 This beach also has stunning views of the landscape, especially when the light changes and creates even more dramatic colours, changing the water from turquoise to emerald.

 For the experienced surfer, the rest of Playa Famara is ideal, it’s so good that even the professionals come here to practise..